zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 So __I strongly believe that__
 __it is innate to__ the human species, and __we are going to__ create more and more wealth, and abundance for everybody.

+Everybody can be wealthy.
+Everybody can be retired.
+Everybody can be successfull.
+__It is merely a question of__ education and desire.